corda/corda/docs/source/key-concepts-djvm.rst

   systemProperties = { "net.corda.djvm" = true }

-This will cause your node to use the DJVM to sandbox every call to ``Contract.verify``.
+This will cause your node to sandbox every call to ``Contract.verify``.
 If your transaction contains any source of non-determinism, transaction verification will fail.

 Alternatively, you can enable the DJVM when creating nodes via DemoBench by ticking the ``Deterministic Contract Verification`` checkbox when creating the initial notary node.